lexicHQ/docs/workflows.md

 ![](./select-bot.png)

-To test your trigger, you will need to reach to the conversation block containtaing the "Zap Event" plugin in your bot to trigger the event and once completed click on "Test Trigger"
+To test your trigger, send a message (e.g. hi) to your to bot.

 ![](./success.png)